kennydude/t5/README.md

 More soon haha, this is currently very WIP

+## Building

+This requires gulp and running `npm install`, but the default gulp task builds everything required

 ## Tests

 You should have Mocha installed, but we use CoffeeScript, so run